Jourloy/gpt3-server/README.md

 ### ruDolph

-Generate image by a text on Russian.
+Generate image by a text on Russian

 **Endpoint**: /gpt3/image?text=